portainer/portainer-docs/docs/v2.0/users/reset-admin.md

 # Reset password for the Admin user

-Yep, we know, life can be challenging because you forgot or lost your Admin password to access to Portainer.
-In this help article, you will learn how to do a password reset to the Admin user of Portainer.
+It can happen to anyone, admin passwords get forgoteen and lost all the time.
+If this ever happens to your Portainer admin, you can follow these steps to reset it.

 ## Resetting Admin password in Portainer running as container

 Reset the password for the Admin user can be accomplished using our reset [password container helper](https://github.com/portainer/helper-reset-password).

-First, we need to stop our Portainer container.
-We can do this running:
+First, stop the Portainer container by running:

 <pre><code>$ docker stop "id-portainer-container"</code></pre>